 Every year the MEES Program holds an annual Colloquium.
-This colloquium is designed to promote interaction among the different students and faculty members of the program regardless of their site location.
-Third and fifth year students are also give the opportunity to present their current research to their peers and faculty mentors.
+The colloquium is designed to promote interaction among the students and faculty of the program regardless of their site location.
+Third and fifth year students, both M.S. and Ph.D., are also given the opportunity to present their current research to their peers and faculty mentors.

 Environmental Molecular Biology/Biotechnology

 1Institute of Marine and Environmental Technology, University of Maryland Center for Environmental Science

 4Manta Biofuel LLC